RuthieRose/AoC2024/README.md

 Part 2 I had to really think about how to sort and hope that it was not a complex sort.
 I did a simple swap and the trick was to backtrack in the array so as to keep any changes but also institute any additional changes that needed to be made.

 [back to top](#top)

 ## <a name="day6">Day 6</a>

+Today's focus was breaking this down into small enough parts to code an implementation.
+Part 1 was simple to understand and not so simple to execute.
+I would have wanted to put anything repeated in a function, but getting to work on time is also important. :)

+Part 2 I just kind of stared at for a few minutes.
+I love that he does examples but I couldn't see any visual rhyme or reason that I could then code to adding in obstacles.
+I zoomed out a little and thought if I were to tackle it programmatically using a simple (ie brute force) solution, I would just check every point to see if it created a loop.
+I defined a loop as any move count greater than twice the area of the coordinate grid.
+The part I was unsure of was refactoring my code to make part 1 a separate function so I could iterate through the grid.

+I had one small hiccup where my move count was outside my while loop.
+Once I refactored that I was able to get the solution quickly.
+I'm sure there's a great algorithm for this, and maybe I will have time to learn it this weekend. :) We'll see how hard the next challenges are.

 [back to top](#top)
 ## <a name="day7">Day 7</a>
 [back to top](#top)